-Expressions 1 to 100 correspond to the search targets used for the 'National Institute of Informatics Testbeds and Community for Information access Research Project' (NTCIR) 11 Math Wikipedia Task [21].
+Expressions 1 to 100 correspond to the search targets used for the 'National Institute of Informatics Testbeds and Community for Information access Research Project' (NTCIR) 11 Math Wikipedia

+Task [24].
 This list of formulae has been used for formula search and content enrichment tasks by at least 7 different research institutions.
 The formulae were randomly sampled from Wikipedia and include expressions with incorrect presentation markup.

-Expressions 101 to 200 are random samples taken from the NIST Digital Library of Mathematical Functions (DLMF) [7].
-The DLMF website contains 9,897 labeled formulae created from semantic LaTeX source files [3, 4].
+Expressions 101 to 200 are random samples taken from the NIST Digital Library of Mathematical Functions (DLMF) [14].
+The DLMF website contains 9,897 labeled formulae created from semantic LATEX source files [3, 4].
 In contrast to the examples from Wikipedia, all these formulae are from the mathematics research field and exhibit high quality presentation markup.
-The formulae were curated by renowned mathematicians and the editorial board keeps improving the quality of the formulae's markup2.
-Sometimes, a labeled formula contains multiple equations.
+The formulae were curated by renowned mathematicians and the editorial board keeps improving the quality of the markup of the formulae.2 Sometimes, a labeled formula contains multiple equations.
 In such cases, we randomly chose one of the equations.

-Expressions 201 to 305 were chosen from the queries of the NT-CIR arXiv and NTCIR-12 Wikipedia datasets.
+Expressions 201 to 305 were chosen from the queries of the NTCIR arXiv and NTCIR-12 Wikipedia datasets.
 70% of these queries originate from the arXiv [1] and 30% from a Wikipedia dump.

-All data is openly available for research purposes and can be obtained from: https://mathmlben.wmflabs.org3.
+All data are openly available for research purposes and can be obtained from mathmlben.wmflabs.org.3

-3.2 Gold Standard
+3.2 Gold standard

-We provide explicit markup with universal, context-independent symbols in content MathML.
-Since the symbols from the default content dictionary of MathML4 alone were insufficient to cover the range of semantics in our collection, we added the Wikidata content dictionary [18].
+We provide explicit markup with universal, contextindependent symbols in content MathML.
+Since the symbols from the default content dictionary (CD) of MathML4 alone were insufficient to cover the range of semantics in our collection, we added the Wikidata content dictionary [17].
 As a result, we could refer to all Wikidata items as symbols in a content tree.
 This approach has several advantages.
 Descriptions and labels are available in many languages.
-Some symbols even have external identifiers, e.g., from the Wolfram Functions Site, or from stack-exchange topics.
+Some symbols even have external identifiers, e.g., from the Wolfram Functions Site, or from StackExchange topics.
 All symbols are linked to Wikipedia articles, which offer extensive human-readable descriptions.
-Finally, symbols have relations to other Wikidata items, which opens a range of new research opportunities, e.g., for improving the taxonomic distance measure [23].
+Finally, symbols have relations to other Wikidata items, which opens a range of new research opportunities, e.g., for improving the taxonomic distance measure [25].

-Our Wikidata-enhanced, yet standard-compliant MathML markup, facilitates the manual creation of content markup.
-To further support human assessors in creating content annotations, we extended
+Our Wikidata-enhanced, yet standard-compliant, MathML markup facilitates the manual creation of content markup.
+To further support human assessors in creating content annotations, we extended the VMEXT visualization tool [21] to develop a visual support tool for creating and editing the MathMLben gold standard.

-2http://dlmf.nist.gov/about/staff
+2 dlmf.nist.gov/about/staff

-3Visit https://mathmlben.wmflabs.org/about for a user guide.
+3 Visit mathmlben.wmflabs.org/about for a user guide.

-4http://www.openmath.org/cd
+$^{^4}$ www.openmath.org/cd

-Table 1: Special content symbols added to LaTeXML for the creation of the gold standard.
+Table 1: Special content symbols added to LATEXML for the creation of the gold standard.

 No rendering meaning example ID

-1 [x, y] commutator 91
+1 [x,y] commutator 91

-2 x_z^y tensor 43, 208, 226
+2 $x_z^y \\ x^\dagger$ tensor 43, 208, 226

 3 x^{\dagger} adjoint 224, 277

-4 x transformation 20
+4 x' transformation 20

 5 x° degree 20

-6 $\mathbf{x}^{(dim)}$ contraction 225
+6 $x^{(dim)}$ contraction 225